AlibabaCloudDocs/cfw/intl.en-US/FAQ/Protection scope of Cloud Firewall.md

 -   Cloud Firewall can protect only traffic between VPCs that are connected by using Express Connect in the same region.
 It cannot protect traffic between a VPC and a Virtual Border Router \(VBR\) that are connected by using Express Connect.
 -   Cloud Firewall can protect traffic between two VPCs in different regions, as well as a VPC and a VBR, that are connected by using a CEN.

 **Note:** If you need Cloud Firewall to protect traffic between two VPCs in different regions, or between a VPC and a VBR, migrate the traffic of Express Connect to a CEN.
-For more information, see [t630439.md\#]().
+For more information, see [Migrate a VPC in a peering connection to a CEN instance]().

 ## Why does Cloud Firewall provide three types of firewalls?